tsackton/taelgar/Species/Languages.md

 _Alphabet_: Unknown
 %%^End%%
 ### Extra-Planar Languages
 Time and space do not work on the other planes as they do on the material plane, and each plane tends to be represented by a single language.
-These are typically difficult, although not impossible, for outsiders to learn.
+Barring special gifts or blessings of natives of these planes, or magical aid, these are typically difficult, although not impossible, for outsiders to learn.

 The most common [[Extra-Planar Language|extra-planar language]] spoken in Taelgar is **Sylvan**, the language of the Feywild:
 ##### Sylvan